ThreatResponse/threatresponse-bsides/slides.rst

 .. note:: Alex Speaks

+  Trusted Advisor provides guidance to help you provision your resources following AWS best practices.

+  Not just security.
+Also performance and cost.

   around 12 built in checks, but only 3 or 4 for free

   Full checks come with a business or enterprise support plan starting at 100 a month.